 What is a masonry wall?

-There are various types of masonry walls used in building construction.
 Masonry walls are the most durable part of any building or structure.
-The word masonry is the word used for construction with mortar as a binding material with individual units of stones, bricks, concrete blocks and tiles etc.
+A masonry wall is constructed stones, bricks, concrete blocks and tiles.

-Although mainly used on exterior walls, bricks are often used as internal partition walls in older properties, refurbished barns and factories.
-While aged bricks are visual a beautiful feature in an house, care is needed when hanging a mirror.
-Unlike a soft plasterboard or lath and plaster covered wall, masonry tools and fixings will be required for a brick concrete or tiled wall.
+Although mainly exterior walls, bricks are often used as internal partition walls in older properties, refurbished barns and factories.
+Almost anything can be hung from a masonry wall but the right tools and fixings will be required.

 Wall plugs are made specifically for solid masonry walls.
 They also come with a high impact load and knock in protection which prevents distortion on installation.
 The small wings stop rotation when the fixings are being screwed.